-- (1) Curbed islands should have an area of 100 square feet or more, however, must not be less than: - (a) 50 square feet for intersections within C4, C5, or C6 Context Classification - (b) 75 square feet for intersections within C1, C2, C2T or C3 Context Classification - (2) Triangular islands should be at least 15 feet on a side, but not less than 12 feet, after rounding of corners. - (3) Side dimensions of curbed islands should not exceed 100 feet on high-speed facilities (e.g., high speed curbed roadway).
+- (1) Curbed islands should have an area of 100 square feet or more, however, must not be less than: - (a) 50 square feet for intersections within C4, C5, or C6 context classifications - (b) 75 square feet for intersections within C1, C2, C2T, or C3 context classifications - (2) Triangular islands should be at least 15 feet on a side, but not less than 12 feet after rounding of corners. - (3) Side dimensions of curbed islands should not exceed 100 feet on high-speed facilities (e.g., high-speed curbed roadway).

 The approach and departure noses are rounded with radii of at least 3.5 feet.
 Figure 210.3.1 illustrates a small island with a parallel offset.
-Figure 210.3.2 illustrates a large island with a taper offset.
+Figure 210.3.2 illustrates a large island with a tapered offset.